 A: Rain usually does very little to spot up clean windows.
 That’s because it’s the dirt on the glass that causes the rain to spot and streak windows.
 However we know that sometimes a hard rain can impact up a good window cleaning, that’s why we offer a rain guarantee.
 If it rains within five days of having your windows cleaned by us we will come out at your request and touch up any areas that are spotted or streaked.
 Now you can relax and not worry about the forecast.

 A: Clean windows and dirty screens are not a good combination.
 Screens trap dirt and debris, when it rains that dirt is then transferred to the clean window.
 We recommend that if you have screens, you get them cleaned with the windows.

-A: Yes , Please have your shades or curtins open and any furniture or nick knacks removed from the window area.
-This will allow for the cleaning proses to be smoother and avoid any broken items.
+A: Yes , Please have your shades or curtains open and any furniture or knickknacks removed from the window area.
+This will allow for the cleaning process to be smoother and avoid any broken items.